lukasturcani/stk-vis/readme.rst

     https://github.com/lukasturcani/stk-vis/releases

-If you would like to get updates when a new version of ``stk-vis`` simply click on the ``watch`` button in the top right corner of the GitHub page, and if you only care about new releases, select ``Releases only`` from the dropdown menu.
+If you would like to get updates when a new version of ``stk-vis`` is released, simply click on the ``watch`` button in the top right corner of the GitHub page, and if you only care about new releases, select ``Releases only`` from the dropdown menu.

 Setting Up Molecular Databases
 ==============================